-Lebanon Considering Legalizing Medical Cannabis by End of the Year
+Lebanon Considering Legalizing Medical Cannabis

 Lebanon is not only famous for its food and natural diversity but also for its high-quality cannabis, grown in the agricultural lands of the Beqaa Valley, on the Syrian border.
 Although cannabis production has been prohibited since 1926 during the French Mandate and its cultivation since 1992, poverty pushed many farmers to grow cannabis again from 2001, under the protection of the Shia armed group and political party Hezbollah, which is prominent in the area.